ConnorYelle/Mini-Shopify/README.md

 ### Owen Milestone 3 Contributions

 ### Jonas Milestone 3 Contributions
+- Implemented the invoice generator for an order.
+- Updated tests in Order and OrderController to reflect the changes.
+- Connected my invoice genereator to the checkout.

 ### Connor Milestone 3 Contributions
 - Implemented the customer and merchant homepages